Few people ever imagine becoming a carer and it can take time to adjust to this role.

 I feel tired, often stressed and a bit low.
 I need to look after myself, how can I do this?

 Tiredness and stress is very common.
-Many can feel that caring for someone leaves them physically, mentally and emotionally drained, exhaustion will have an impact on how well you are able to care.
+Many can feel that caring for someone leaves them physically, mentally and emotionally drained, and naturally, exhaustion will have an impact on how well you are able to care.
 When looking after someone else, people forget to look after themselves properly, but it is very important that you look after your own health and wellbeing too.

 Keeping healthy is frequently thought of as being free of any illness or disease, but in fact it is much more than that.
 Good health involves: